 Many women are choosing to donate their baby's umbilical cord blood to a public bank.
 Umbilical cord blood can be used to treat life-threatening diseases such as leukemia, cancer and sickle cell disease.
 Currently, there is a shortage of African-American and Hispanic cord blood available.
 Normally, the cord blood is thrown away.
 Donating the blood is simple and painless.
-For more information, talk to your provider or call 1-877-GIV-CORD for a cord blood donation kit.
+For more information, talk to your provider.